localnerve/ui-elements/src/scroll-collapse/README.md

 # scroll-collapse

-> A small, no-dependency scroll behavior that vertically collapses (and expands) two regions in relation to a scroll progress.
+> A small, no-dependency scroll behavior that vertically collapses (and expands) two regions on scroll.

-> An ongoing challenge for this implementation is to have the least impact on layout (best performance), while retaining native scroll functionality and implementation sanity.
-The current implementation is a balance.
+> This implementation is not the best performer, especially on Safari browser.
+For best performance regarding this type of behavior, see how [CustomSticky](../custom-sticky) is used.
+This implementation favors least impact on an existing layout over performance.

 ## Exports
 ### Top-level API